krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 # The heart of the matter

-The calculus, at its core, comes down to the difference between the two
+At its core, the calculus exploits the difference between the two independent
-independent statements—“The task started development on Monday” and “The task
+statements—“The task started development on Monday” and “The task completed
-completed development on Friday”—and a single, unified assertion: “The task
+development on Friday”—and a single, unified assertion: “The task was present
-was present in development from Monday through Friday.”
+in development from Monday through Friday.”

-The latter is called a *presence*, and it is the foundational building block of the
+The latter is called a *presence*, and it is the foundational building block
-calculus.
+of the calculus.

 At first glance, this might not seem like a meaningful difference.

-But treating the presence as the primary object of reasoning—as a *first-class*
+But treating the presence as the primary object of reasoning—as a
-construct—opens up an entirely new space of possibilities, because it allows
+*first-class* construct—opens up an entirely new space of possibilities.

-us to apply powerful mathematical tools that exploit the continuity in time
+Specifically, it allows us to apply powerful mathematical tools that exploit the continuity of time and the algebra of time intervals to reason about the interactions and complex assemblages of presences in a rigorous and structured, and more importantly, computable way.

-and the algebra of time intervals to reason about complex assemblages of presences in a rigorous and structured, and more importantly, computable way.
+Let's start by building intuition for this concept we call a presence.

-Let's see how.
+# What is a presence?